College softball coaches decry treatment by NCAA: ‘What’s lower than an afterthought?’

 “I have been to a point where I’m uncomfortable playing some of my better players,” one coach said.
 “They get to a point where they are really struggling.”

 As a pitcher at the University of Arizona, Taryne Mowatt-McKinney threw a staggering 1,037 pitches during the seven-day span of the 2007 Women’s College World Series, a record.
-Day three of that stretch, she said, was the hardest: a weather delay meant Arizona hadn’t finished their second game until after midnight the night before, and then they were on the field again twelve hours later.
+Day Three of that stretch, she said, was the hardest: a weather delay meant Arizona hadn’t finished its second game the night before until after midnight, and then the Wildcats were on the field again twelve hours later.

 As a player, Mowatt-McKinney said, “It’s completely worth it,” even the grueling doubleheaders.
-The feat made her one of the most recognizable names in softball, winning her an ESPY for Best Female Athlete.
+The feat made her one of the most recognizable names in softball, winning her an ESPY award for best female athlete.

 But as a pitching coach at Arizona, Mowatt-McKinney also thinks about the toll the tournament’s tight schedule takes.